PLAY

 Follicle-stimulating hormone, or FSH, is a hormone produced by the pituitary gland that plays a key role in sexual development and reproduction in both males and females.
 In females, FSH is essential for estrogen production and follicular development; in males, it is essential, along with testosterone, for the maintenance of normal sperm count and function. (source)

-Low serum follicle-stimulating hormone (FSH) levels can result from physiological factors involving the hypothalamus and pituitary gland, which regulate FSH production.
-Additionally, nutritional deficiencies in key micronutrients, like zinc and vitamin D, may also impact FSH levels due to their role in hormone regulation. (source, source)
+Low serum follicle-stimulating hormone (FSH) levels result from physiological factors involving the hypothalamus and pituitary gland, which regulate FSH production.
+Nutritional deficiencies in key micronutrients, like zinc and vitamin D, also impact FSH levels due to their role in hormone regulation. (source, source)

 Optimization